 I’ve been thinking about the IAP2 Spectrum…

-I’ve been mulling over the writing of this blog for a long time, but was finally spurred to action by Max Hardy’s reflections on the IAP2 spectrum in his blogearlier this year.
-(Thanks Max for your awesome work!)
+I’ve been mulling over the writing of this blog for a long time but was finally spurred to action by Max Hardy’s reflections on the IAP2 spectrum in his blog earlier this year.
+(Thanks to Max for your awesome work!)
 If you haven’t read his blog, you should — it gives a great overview of what the IAP2 Spectrum can do, and some lessons learned in applying it.

 “The IAP2 spectrum needs to be re-thought because it is presented as if the decision-maker has the control, and that the Inform and Consult levels are irrelevant at best in our complex, controversial world, and at worst are part of the problem by contributing to polarization and conflict through suggestion that those levels are acceptable in situations where there may be an outcry to be heard, but that the organization doesn’t want or is unable to meet the demands.
 I think I probably also said that the “empower” level suggests that the organization or decision-maker has the ability to empower others, without considering that communities and individuals have power of their own that is not conferred on them by the decision-maker.”

 Earlier that same year, I wrote a blog about some “myths” of public engagement, and specifically addressed the challenges of “setting clear expectations for involvement”, which the IAP2 Spectrum can sometimes (but not always) address.
 In a challenging way, the IAP2 Spectrum is frequently used as a tool to attempt to impose one organization’s expectations on participants — which isn’t the intent of the tool.
-You can review that blogfrom June 2013, and the comments about expectations are pasted here:
+The comments about expectations from that earlier blog are posted here:

 The challenge with this thinking and presentation is that just because you have identified that the item is not in your control, or you are unable to allow for influence, or there are reasons why you are not prepared to engage on the item does not necessarily mean that this is acceptable to your participants, matches their desires, values or needs.